 - How large is the diameter of a Giraffe’s foot?
 It is about 30 cm / 11 inches, as large as your dinner plate!

 - How long is a Giraffe’s tongue?
 It can be between 45 – 50cm / 17 – 20 inches long.

-Furthermore, in many places in Africa, human-made waterholes are the only source for animals to get water in the arid African Savannah.
+Furthermore, in many places in Africa including in South Africa, human-made waterholes are the only source for animals to get water in the arid African Savannah.

 The Giraffe, Giraffa camelopardalis, is in the category vulnerable on the IUCN red list.

 Discover more of our fine art B&W giraffe photography in our portfolio.
 You can purchase fine art prints framed and unframed as well as licenses of our nature photography.